tikv/website/content/blog/tikv-4.0-ga.md

 TiKV's unified thread pool is a unified adaptive thread pool for processing read requests.
 It unifies the point-get read pool and the coprocessor read pool to give priority to small requests, which improves resource utilization and limits the impact of large queries on small requests.

-*   **Load-based Splitting**
+*   **Load-based splitting**

-Load-based Splitting enables a Region to be automatically split into several small Regions when the Region remains a read hotspot continuously.
-After splitting, these small Regions can be evenly distributed to different TiKV nodes.
-Load-based Splitting solves the hot spots caused by the uneven distribution of Regions, such as full table scan and index query of small tables.
+Load-based splitting enables a region to be automatically split into several small regions when it is a read hotspot.
+After splitting, the new regions are evenly distributed to different TiKV nodes.
+Load-based splitting solves the hot spots caused by an uneven distribution of regions, such as full table scan and index query of small tables.

 # Security

 To ensure TiKV is protected from internal and external threats, our team has been working hard on data protection.
-TiKV completed [a third-party security assessment](https://tikv.org/blog/tikv-pass-security-audit/) in March and this assessment of the TiKV scope, commissioned by CNCF and executed by Cure53 concludes with generally positive results.
-Besides, we have made TiKV 4.0 reach a higher level of data security for TiKV clusters deployed in cloud environments by:
+TiKV completed [a third-party security assessment](https://tikv.org/blog/tikv-pass-security-audit/) in March.
+This assessment of the TiKV scope, commissioned by CNCF and executed by Cure53, concluded with generally positive results.
+We have also improved data security for TiKV clusters deployed in cloud environments by implementing:

 *   **Encryption at rest**